 Be sure to look at the Plant Highlight Facts to see the mature height and spread of the variety.
 You'll find one (or two, three or more!) that work for you in your yard.

-Most all Arborvitae can be trimmed or sheared into formal hedges, but you can also allow your plants to grow naturally, too.
+Most Arborvitae can be trimmed or sheared into formal hedges, but you can also allow your plants to grow naturally, too.
 You'll appreciate dressing them up with a formal shear, or using them as-is in an informal, rustic landscape.
+Mature trees may produce half-inch long green cones that deepen into a rich brown.
 Either way, you'll love the look!